2020–2022

 Additional information: Details about the developed models.

-Other outputs: Advisory services, scientific presentations, popularization activities, and academic publications.
+Other outputs: Consultation services, scientific presentations, dissemination activities and academic publications.